 PLEASE CLICK ON THIS LINK TO REGISTER AND SUBMIT EARLY COMMENTS

 It’s important to note that the FDA has made a great effort to hear from patients and patient advocates to help ensure that experiences, needs, expectations, and priorities are understood and incorporated into the development of new drugs and therapies.
 In the world of rare diseases, there has decidedly been considerable progress.
 Much of the advancements were made possible by the Orphan drug act, which was passed by the US Congress in 1983 to encourage the development of drugs for rare diseases.
 Before this legislation, the industry had little incentive to develop treatments for small patient populations because the drugs were expected to be unprofitable.
 (We will have more to say about the Orphan Drug Act of 1983, drug prices, and insurance challenges in later articles and podcasts.)

-The April 28 FDA Externally Led Patient-Focused Drug Development meeting is led and organized by the Acromegaly Community, a leading patient advocacy organization.
-To learn more about the meeting and how to receive a stipend to cover expenses, please click on this link or contact Jill Sisco, Acromegaly Community president here.
+The January 21, FDA Externally Led Patient-Focused Drug Development meeting is led and organized by the Acromegaly Community, a leading patient advocacy organization.

 © 2021, Pituitary World News.
 All rights reserved.